reenas/VR101/unity-ui.md

 The Unity UI can be really intimidating and confusing at first.
 But do not worry, it is easier to use than it looks.
 The interface is highly customizable and you can make it look as simple or complex as you want it to be.

 On the top right corner, you will find 5 buttons, select the last button which would be titled " Layout", Click on it and choose the kind of layout you want for the editor.
-We will be using the "default" view until the end if this guide-book.
+We will be using the "default" view until the end of this course.

 ![](.gitbook/assets/11.jpg)